 They may break in specific, usually established scenarios.
 They may require some manual intervention or an external connector in others.
 Text-oriented and modular via Unix pipes, rarely has this been an issue.

-Yet they function with mighty efficacy in the large majority of cases.
-That extends to tools for generating this blog, calendaring/contact/content/task management systems (all interfaced within plain text documents), journaling, web browsing, backup and synchronization and image/audio manipulation.
+And they function with mighty efficacy in the large majority of cases.
+That extends to tools for generating this blog, calendaring/contact/content/task management systems (all interfaced from plain text documents), journaling, web browsing, backup/synchronization and image/audio manipulation.

 It fascinates me that one would use cloud solutions or specialized apps to manage notes or to journal, when such affairs need not entail anything beyond pure text.

 My preference lies with the flawed, yet transparent and tinkerable, rather than the elegant, yet closed and proprietary.
 Offline over cloud-dependent.
 Distributed over centralized.
 Function over form.